metafacture/metafacture.github.io/ide-extensions/index.md

 <img src="img/metafacture.png" alt="Metafacture" style="max-width:100%"/>

 ## Overview
 Here you will find different IDE extensions and plugins related to the [Metafacture project](https://metafacture.org) in order to support working with the framework.
 At the current state we provide VS Code / Codium Extensions for the Fix language and the Flux language.
-Both ide extensions are aiming to support working with Fix and Flux by syntax highlighting, simple auto completion and validation of the Flux/Fix language.
+Both IDE extensions are aiming to support working with Fix and Flux by syntax highlighting, simple auto completion and validation of the Flux/Fix language.
 As IDE extensions are based on the [Language Server Protocol (LSP)](https://microsoft.github.io/language-server-protocol/), extensions and plugins for other IDEs than VS Code / Codium can easily be added in the future.

-## Setup an VS Code / Codium extension
+## Setup a VS Code / Codium extension
 There are different ways to install extensions for VS Code / Codium.

 1. The first one is to install from a marketplace.
 If you use VS Code, the default marketplace is [Visual Studio Marketplace](https://marketplace.visualstudio.com/vscode), for VS Codium it's [Open VSX Registry](https://open-vsx.org/).
 All extensions which are presented here are published to both marketplaces.
 Use the **Search Extensions in Marketplace** search box to search for **metafacture** in the Extensions view.